Q-ventures/q-ventures.github.io/index.md

 - QV defines business attitude as trusted partnership
 - QV works to create future tech leaders with business acumen
 - QV creates economic goal in term of shared prosperity
+- QV business at the core is problem solving using scientific method.
+- QV main assets are its people: engineers and scientists who do business.

 ## How To Engage QV